randerous/surf/README.md

 for all events, msgid is same, but different evtID
 	now set msgId 0 for type event,
-	RestartAPP cmd is set to 0 for evtID
+	RestartAPP cmd is set to 0 for evtID for implementing route table we should cut msgId into three classes
+MsgId 0: for event
+MsgId 1: for core app's msg
+MsgId 2: for sample app's msg

+TO do:
-each call function inherts from generic ,with call return interface
+each call function inherts from generic ,with call return interface, That can be used to connect subcomponet function to surf top model,but haven't been implemented.